ImaanBontle/SDV-immersive-weathers/README.md

 <!--Bugs-->
 ### Bug Fixes/Reports <a id="bugs"></a>

-If you encounter any bugs, please first remove any [incompatible mods](#incompatible) and then re-run SMAPI to check if the issue resolves itself.
-If the bug persists or if you do not see your mod included in the list of incompatible mods, then you may [submit a bug report][bugs-link].
+If you encounter any bugs, please remove [any incompatible mods](#incompatible) first and then re-run SMAPI to check if the issue resolves itself.
+If the bug persists or if you do not see your mod included in the list of incompatible mods, then you should [submit a bug report][bugs-link].
 In the report, you should make sure to mention any suspected mod conflicts.
-You will need to provide a link to your [SMAPI log][smapi-log]. ***NB: Please only submit bug reports if you have confirmed that the bug is not present in the vanilla game itself!***
+You will also need to provide a link to your [SMAPI log][smapi-log]. ***Please only submit bug reports if you have confirmed that the bug is not present in the vanilla game itself!***

 Alternatively, if you would like submit a bugfix, you can do so by submitting a pull request using the https://github.com/ImaanBontle/SDV-immersive-weathers/labels/fix and https://github.com/ImaanBontle/SDV-immersive-weathers/labels/contribution labels.

 <!--Feature Suggestions-->
 ### Suggestions <a id="suggestions"></a>

 If you would like to suggest a feature for this project, please [submit a feature request][request-features-link].
-I do my best to read these and I would love to hear from you.
-While I can't guarantee that any of these features will be included in future releases, you will still be credited for any features that do get implemented.
+I will do my best to read these and I would love to hear from you.
+While I can't guarantee that these features will be included in future releases, you will be credited for features that do get implemented.

 <!--Translations-->
 ### Translations <a id="translations"></a>

-Translation support will be added in the next minor release.
+*Translation support will be added in the next minor release.
 In anticipation, the following table of translations has been prepared.
-Please note that the associated `default.json` files are currently empty and should be ignored.
+Please note that the associated `default.json` files are currently empty and should be ignored.*

 (❑ = untranslated, ↻ = partly translated, ✓ = fully translated)